websanco/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/matching-dxp-versions.md

 ## Update the Liferay DXP Image in the Repository

-Next, you must update the Liferay DXP image in the repository you [cloned previously](#clone-the-dxp-cloud-repository).
+Next, update the Liferay DXP image in the repository you [cloned previously](#clone-the-dxp-cloud-repository).
 This requires you to find the Docker image that is compatible with your Liferay installation's version information.

 1. Go to the [Liferay DXP images](https://hub.docker.com/r/liferay/dxp/tags) page on Docker Hub.